apache/airflow/docs/best-practices.rst

 --------

 If you are using disposable nodes in your cluster, configure the log storage to be a distributed file system such as ``S3`` or ``GCS``.
 A DFS makes these logs are available even after the node goes down or gets replaced.
-See :doc:`write-logs` for configurations.
+See :doc:`howto/write-logs` for configurations.

 .. note::

-    The logs only appear in DFS after the task has finished.
+    The logs only appear in your DFS after the task has finished.
 You can view the logs while the task is running in UI itself.

 Configuration